KhayaDillon/rails-reading-list-manager-project/planner.md

-x-what to do in scenario status is plan to read and shelf is finished x-on hold should have a current page x-finished status and user lowers page number
+x-what to do in scenario status is plan to read and shelf is finished x-on hold should have a current page x-finished status and user lowers page number x-on custom shelf, finished status, pg maxed, changed status to on hold, went to finished shelf instead of showing alert

 x-Books newly added to shelves should starts off as Plan to Read x-book added to Finished shelf from book collections

+-Ready Player 1: 0 pages left, status - finished, shelf- reading I tried changing the shelf to finished reading but it just copied itself
+- mary clark book from finished shelf; changed current pg to 0, status to currently reading, and shelf to reading shelf status remained as finished
+-current pg:0. status: finished, shelf: reading - book drops when I add it back from the library to reading, the status is finished and pages left is 0 adding a finished book from the library - shelf shouldn't be reading